spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 fringe is produced by the anti-reflection coating and  pixel metalization etalons, whereas above 16 microns it is produced by the anti-reflection coating and  bottom contact etalon, resulting in a different fringe frequency.

-The JWST pipeline contains multiple steps mitigate the impact of fringing on science spectra and these steps generally suffice to reduce the fringe signal to below a few percent of the target flux.
+The JWST pipeline contains multiple steps to mitigate the impact of fringing on science spectra and these steps generally suffice to reduce the fringe signal to below a few percent of the target flux.

 The first correction is applied by default in the ``fringe_step`` in the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline